labbsr0x/bb-promster/README.md

 docker run -d --name cassandra --rm -p 9042:9042 cassandra:3.11
 ```

-Configure your cortex cassandra `KEYSPACE` by first entering a valid `CQLSH` session with `docker exec -it <cassandra container_id> cqlsh` and then executing:
+Wait a bit for Cassandra to normalize (usually `30s`).
+After that, configure your cortex cassandra `KEYSPACE` by first entering a valid `CQLSH` session with `docker exec -it cassandra cqlsh` and then executing:

 ```sql
 CREATE KEYSPACE cortex WITH replication = {'class':'SimpleStrategy', 'replication_factor' : 1};